Social Work Theories

 Overview

 This unit of study teaches what theory is and why theory is essential in social work.
-Through reading and discussion you will develop an understanding of social work theories and their historical origins.
 Key social work theories, including different theoretical perspectives, explanations and approaches are examined, along with the links between these theories and the broader social work knowledge base.
 You are introduced to tools for applying theory to contemporary practice scenarios using case studies.

 Learning Outcomes